lspcontainers/lspcontainers.nvim/README.md

 ### Additional Languages

-You can add configurations to more languages by providing an image and the command to start the container by adding following options to lspcontainers commands:
+You can add configurations to more languages by providing an image and the command to start the container by adding the following options to lspcontainers commands:

 > NOTE: LspContainers makes no attempt to modify LspConfig.
 It is up to the end user to correctly configure LspConfig.